-In June of this year, the UK became the first major economy in the world to pass laws requiring net zero greenhouse gas emissions by 2050.
+In June of 2019, the UK became the first major economy in the world to pass laws requiring net zero greenhouse gas emissions by 2050.

 ‘Zero carbon’ is an ambitious challenge and one that we at EVORA Global is well-poised at untangling.

 So what do we mean by ‘zero carbon’?

 Though there are two important contributors of carbon emissions in a building – embodied carbon and operational carbon – the focus of this article is on operational carbon.
 An operational zero carbon building is one that generates or purchases enough renewable energy to offset emissions from all energy consumption in the building over a year.

 Does your project have a zero carbon goal in mind but is stymied with uncertainty of where to begin?
 Consider the following strategies:

 Going all-electric is a key to unlock zero carbon buildings – it enables the installation or purchase of renewable energy to offset the building’s total energy use.But what are the common barriers inhibiting this paradigm shift from conventional gas-fired heating to electric heat pumps?
 The legacy of gas-fired heating has, in part, been enabled due to historically low natural gas prices compared to electricity.
 Further, many facility management teams have inherited training to maintain conventional gas heating systems.
 As a result, it has been a challenging transition for facility managers to learn to maintain newer electric heat pump systems.